WaylonWalker/waylonwalkerv2/src/pages/blog/realistic-git-workflow.md

 Things get dirty, the clean path is not always the path that is taken, but with git we can clean up our mess and make it look that way.

-## I started working from master/develop before branching
+## I started working from main/develop before branching

 _Pitfall #1_

 This is my most common pitfall.
 I get really excited to start work and jump right in.
-Then when I go to make some commits I see that `master` branch staring me right in the face from my bash prompt.
+Then when I go to make some commits I see that `main` branch staring me right in the face from my bash prompt.

 **stash those changes away**